Quite simply, there is nowhere better to live, work and play than Plymouth, Britain's Ocean City.

-A city with a reputation as a centre of excellence for marine science and engineering, it also has two universities with Plymouth University one of the largest in the country and ranked amongst the top ten modern universities in the UK.
+A city with a reputation as a centre of excellence for marine science and engineering, it also has two universities with University of Plymouth one of the largest in the country and ranked amongst the top ten modern universities in the UK.

-For further help and advice on relocating your business to Plymouth visit the Invest in Plymouth website.
+For further help and advice on relocating your business to Plymouth visit the Invest Plymouth website.

 Living and working in Plymouth